jeffhammond/blog/MPI_Needs_ABI.md

 specifically to solve this problem.
 CEA has been shipping this software since 2016, although the original license prevented its widespread use until now.

+A similar effort was undertaken at the Perimeter Institute for Theoretical Physics, leading to [MPItrampoline](https://github.com/eschnett/MPItrampoline), which defines its own ABI that can be redirected to many different MPI implementations, thereby solving the O(N) problem for applications.

 It is also known that there is a patent on one particular methods of interoperating different MPI ABIs that prevents its use by the open-source community, but which demonstrates that at least one company recognized the value of solving this problem important enough to patent it.